Central Otago Presbytery Records

 • The Mt Ida Parish Session book from 14th October 1872 to January 1956 is missing.
 It was noted as still being in use in 1936 and presumably continued in use right up to 1956.

-Miller's Flat Presbyterian Church -
+Miller's Flat Presbyterian Church [now known as Wharehuanui] -

 St Andrew's Presbyterian Church, Queenstown -